Ausbeth/Clan_Bot/README.md

 ```
 python -m pip install pillow
 ```
-* Must have a Discord account and a discord server
+* Must have a Discord account and a Discord server

 # How to Set Up
 To set up this bot, you should do the following:
-* Clone this repository using `git clone` < url >.
+* Clone this repository using `git clone < url >`.
 Unfamiliar with Git?
 Check [Here](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
 Don't have Git installed?
 Download Git [Here](https://git-scm.com/downloads).
 * Learn how to create a Discord bot [here](https://www.makeuseof.com/how-to-make-discord-bot/)

    Alternatively: